How to create a Google AdWords campaign in 2022

 Google’s search engine receives an average of 40,000 searches per second.
 Yes, that’s over 3.5 billion searches a day.

 Search engines like Google can be your answer to unlocking a powerful and effective digital marketing strategy.

-Both paid advertising and Search Engine Optimization can help you make the best of the online audiences out there and boost your digital reach.
+Both paid advertising and Search Engine Optimisation can help you make the best of the online audiences out there and boost your digital reach.

 Google AdWords, particularly, offers business owners a great means of accessing paid online advertising at an affordable rate.